 In this tutorial, we will show you how to install and configure Django on Debian 9.
 For those of you who didn’t know, Django is the most popular Python web framework designed to help developers build secure, scalable, and maintainable web applications.
 Django is free and open-source software.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Django on a Debian 9 (Stretch) server.
+I will show you through the step-by-step installation of Django on a Debian 9 (Stretch) server.